 A LinkedIn post is engineered around a hook, the "see more" fold, and a rhythm you can scan on a phone.
 A newsletter has a subject line and a personal register.
 A long-form article has an argument that has to hold for 1,500 words.
 The brain is shared — a stance you set down in Monday's LinkedIn post is there when you write next month's newsletter — but the craft is tuned per format, so nothing reads like a blog paragraph clumsily pasted into a feed.

-Pricing is in rupees.
-Generated content follows Indian English — lakhs and crores, ₹ instead of $, references your readers actually recognise.
-Tell a story about a customer in Nashik or Coimbatore and it stays in Nashik or Coimbatore; it doesn't quietly relocate to San Francisco the way a US-trained model reflexively does.
-If you've ever watched an AI draft turn your ₹2 crore ARR into "$250K" and your kirana-store analogy into a Whole Foods one, you already know why this isn't cosmetic.
-For a founder building distribution in India, sounding local versus sounding imported is the game.
+Zsper has no default to impose, because it takes all of that from what you've already published.
+Your currency stays your currency.
+Your units stay your units.
+Tell a story about a customer in a specific town and it stays in that town; it doesn't quietly relocate to San Francisco the way a US-trained model reflexively does.
+If you've ever watched an AI draft convert your revenue figure into dollars you don't bill in, or swap your local example for a Whole Foods one, you already know why this isn't cosmetic.
+For anyone building distribution in their own market, sounding like you versus sounding imported is the game.

 Here's what using it actually looks like.
 You open your workspace and pick a format — say, a LinkedIn post.
 Zsper asks a few pointed questions to frame the idea.
 Behind the scenes, the assembly engine pulls your most-relevant, most-trusted records and compiles a brief.
 The draft streams in live, already grounded in your stances and stories, with the "built using…" receipt at the bottom.